 Many companies and government departments in Ireland make use of the so-called “Lo call” 1890 or 1850 numbers – but for most people – making a call to one of these numbers can cost more than ringing a “normal” landline number.
 If you are on a call package where you have free landline calls or a certain amount of free landline calls – these 1890 or 1850 numbers are not usually included in the free calls.

-There are plans to change the way phone companies charge for 1850 and 1890 numbers from January 2020 – read more about that here.
+There are plans to change the way phone companies charge for 1850 and 1890 numbers from December 2019.
+So from that date you won’t need to worry about extra call charges or out of bundle extra charges. – read more about that here.

 1850 and 1890 numbers are part of a group of numbers referred to as non-geographic numbers.
 These calls are not classified as national or local calls and therefore telephone companies generally do not include calls to these numbers in any included free minutes offered as part of your plan monthly fee.